kelsywells/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+Client-side: HTML request is made, connects to some code, URL nav changes providing a new webpage.
+Server-side: Adjustment of URL makes the page update and refreshes to a new page every time.
+A whole new document is provided.

 - [ ] What does HTTP stand for?

+Hyper Text Transfer Protocol

 - [ ] What does CRUD stand for?

+Create.
+Read.
+Update.
+Delete

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Post requests: *Create* new data.
+Delete requests: *Delete* data.
+Put requests: *Update* data.

 - [ ] Mention three tools we can use to make AJAX requests.

+.get, .post, .put

 ## Project Set Up